 Back to work: 5 words of wisdom from the Pope

-MANILA, Philippines – Filipinos go back to work on Monday, January 4, after a long Christmas and New Year break filled with family reunions, parties, food, and sleep – lots of sleep.
+MANILA, Philippines – Filipinos go back to work this week after a long Christmas and New Year break filled with family reunions, parties, food, and sleep – lots of sleep.

 Do you feel lazy?
 Unmotivated?